christian-cleberg/cleberg.net/content/blog/2022-06-04-njalla-dns-api.md

 +++
 date = 2022-06-04
-title = "Updating Dynamic DNS with Njalla API" description = "Learn how to update Njalla DNS records automatically with a simple Python script." draft = false
+title = "Dynamic DNS with Njalla API" description = "Learn how to update Njalla DNS records automatically with a simple Python script." draft = false
 +++